On Gorenstein Fano Threefolds with an Action of a Two-Dimensional Torus: Elaboration of a sample case

-holds for the subgroups in $\Cl(X)$ and $\Cl(X')$, respectively, generated by the corresponding degrees. \end{enumerate} \end{proposition}
+holds for the subgroups in $\Cl(X)$ and $\Cl(X')$, respectively, generated by the corresponding degrees. \end{enumerate} \end{prop}

 \begin{proof} For the first assertion, observe that for any isomorphism $\varphi \colon X \to X'$ of varieties, we can install a torus action on $X'$ making $\varphi$ equivariant.
-Now, any torus action of complexity one on the non-toric $X'$ corresponds to a maximal torus in the affine algebraic group $\Aut(X')$; see for instance~\cite[Thm.~2.1]{ArHaHeLi}.
+Now, any torus action of complexity one on the non-toric $X'$ corresponds to a maximal torus in the affine algebraic group $\Aut(X')$; see for instance~\cite[Theorem~2.1]{ArHaHeLi}.
 Thus, the assertion follows from the fact that any two maximal tori in an affine algebraic group are conjugate.
 The second assertion follows from the first one and the fact that any equivariant isomorphism respects the data described in Remark~\ref{rem:divisorsonX}. \end{proof}

-This allows us in particular, to associate with any $X \cong X(A,P,\Sigma)$ a \emph{format} $(n_0, \ldots, n_r,m)$ by taking $P$ with ordered exponents.
+This allows us in particular to associate with any $X \cong X(A,P,\Sigma)$ a \emph{format} $(n_0, \dots, n_r,m)$ by taking $P$ with ordered exponents.
 Bringing together our constraints on the entries of $P$, the bounds on the entries of the matrix $G$ and the distinction criterion just shown allows us to perform the classification computationally.

-\begin{corollary} There is a list of 155 explicitly given generator matrices $P$ of format $(2,1,1,1)$ each of them defining a non-toric $\QQ$-factorial, Gorenstein, log terminal Fano threefold of Picard number $X(A,P,\Sigma)$.
+\begin{coro} There is a list of $155$ explicitly given matrices $P$ of format $(2,1,1,1)$, each of them defining a non-toric $\QQ$-factorial, Gorenstein, log terminal Fano threefold $X(A,P,\Sigma)$ of Picard number one.

-Distinct matrices from the list yield non-isomorphic varieties and every non-toric, $\QQ$-factorial, Fano, log-terminal and Gorenstein Fano threefold of Picard number one of format $(2,1,1,1)$ is isomorphic to an $X = X(A,P,\Sigma)$ with $P$ from the list. \end{corollary}
+Distinct matrices from the list yield non-isomorphic varieties and every non-toric, $\QQ$-factorial, log terminal and Gorenstein Fano threefold of Picard number one of format $(2,1,1,1)$ is isomorphic to an $X = X(A,P,\Sigma)$ with $P$ from the list. \end{coro}